“Courage is being scared to death and saddling up anyway.” John Wayne

 I get it.
 It must be mind boggling.
 At times, it honestly seems like my family and myself are under attack.
 It’s as if we have been called to battle and everyone knows how that goes.
 It takes it out of you.
 Everyone in my family is exhibiting the effects of stress.
 It’s hard, but we are standing up for ourselves.
 I told my friend that courage is my superpower.

 Here’s the thing I’m learning.
 The key is the standing up.
 It makes you stronger.
 Honestly, sometimes I feel like someday we are going to rule the world.
 I think that must be called an empire state of mind.
 I believe that what I am standing up for is important and when we make it all the way through this to the other side there will be change.
 That’s why I’m doing it.
-Otherwise, it would be insane.
+I see no other options worth considering.